redprivate/dndlexikon/lexikon.md

 - **Components:** V, S, M (a cup of water)
 - **Duration:** 1 hour
 ___
 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.
 You gain 5 temporary hit points for the duration.
-If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, both the temporary hit points and the cold damage increase by 5 for each slot level above 1st.
+If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.
+<br><br>**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, both the temporary hit points and the cold damage increase by 5 for each slot level above 1st.

 ### Charm Person
 *1st-level enchantment*